 Frequently Letting Your Car Insurance Or Homeowner’s Insurance Lapse

-The decision to change car insurance providers should not be made lightly.
-Many times, switching insurers will result in higher premiums, regardless of which company you go with.
+It would be best if you did not change car insurance providers lightly.
+Switching insurers will often result in higher premiums, regardless of which company you go to.

-But shrugging off these expenses and keeping yourself insured is important for many reasons, not the least of which is that it’s required by law.
-If you have assets, you definitely want to be covered in case something happens to them.
+But shrugging off these expenses and keeping yourself insured is essential for many reasons, not the least required by law.
+If you have assets, you want to be covered if something happens to them.

 Not At Least Saving Whatever Extra Money You Have Per Month

-It can be very tough to save money since anything extra that comes into your bank account seems to get spent immediately on whatever catches your eye at the moment.
+It can be very tough to save money since anything extra that comes into your bank account gets spent immediately on whatever catches your eye at the moment.

 And pretty soon, it becomes a vicious cycle where nothing builds up in your savings account!